 We all know that a lack of movement is bad for us – it's directly linked to cardiovascular disease – but it can be difficult to remember to keep active if you're having a busy day, or working from home – or both.

 An easy rule to follow is to get up every 90 minutes and stretch your legs.
-That means, every hour and a half, head to the kitchen to make a cuppa or nip outside to get some fresh air.
+That means, every hour and a half, head to the kitchen to make a cup of tea or nip outside to get some fresh air.
 Your body will thank you.

 2. Walk a little (and then a lot)

 It's recommended that you take 10,000 steps per day.
-If you’ve been living a sedentary life, or working from home for the majority of the past 18 months, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.
+If you’ve been living a sedentary life, or working from home, it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.

-Why not start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps?
-And you don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.
+Start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps.
+You don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.

-If you're not sure how to track your steps, many smartphones or smart watches have built-in step counters and old-fashioned pedometers have never been cheaper.
+If you're unsure how to track your steps, many smartphones or smart watches have built-in step counters, and old-fashioned pedometers have never been cheaper.